blazingphoenix7/Early-Skin-Cancer-Detection-AI/README.md

    Extract the zip files to the local location where you cloned this repo

 5. **Run the Early-Skin-Cancer-Detection-lgbm.ipynb file**
    Make sure to change the paths in the ipynb file to the location where you have saved the ISIC 2024 dataset.

+## Contributing
+We welcome contributions to improve the algorithm's efficiency or test it with different datasets.
+Please feel free to fork the repository, make changes, and submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change.

+## License
+This project is made available under the MIT License.
+See the LICENSE file for more details.

+## Acknowledgments
+Kaggle and the ISIC for organizing the competition and providing the dataset.
+All the researchers and developers whose libraries facilitated this project.
+Mentors and collaborators who provided insights and reviews throughout the development process.